walshbr/introduction-to-text-analysis/classifiers/classifying-texts.md

 * Deciding what the topic of a news article is, from a fixed list of topic areas such as "sports," "technology," and "politics."
 * Deciding whether a given occurrence of the word bank is used to refer to a river bank, a financial institution, the act of tilting to the side, or the act of depositing something in a financial institution.

+Remember, a supervised classifier relies on labeled data for a training set.
+You have to give it lots of example data.
 For now, let's consider a supervised approach to a common problem in text analysis: authorship attribution.

 http://aicbt.com/authorship-attribution/online-software/